xlassix/wakanow-assessment/README.md

 - **Testing:** Implement unit and integration tests using Jasmine and Karma for Angular applications.
 - **UI/UX Improvements:** Enhance the user interface with modern design principles for a more engaging user experience.
+- **Deployment**: Deploy a proper rest API that handles the authentication and more login